Click the links below for help with drug and alcohol addiction in Cambridgeshire

 Anyone seeking to apply for NHS funding should contact their GP to discuss their options, build good relationships with any healthcare and mental health professionals, and show a commitment to their recovery and document all the evidence they have which reinforces that commitment (e.g. attending therapy sessions).

-Clients that can pay for their treatment will be able to access a greater range of services at rehab to boost their chances of recovery and make their stay more comfortable.
+Clients that can pay for their treatment will be able to access a greater range of services at rehab in Cambridgeshire to boost their chances of recovery and make their stay more comfortable.
 For example, a higher-quality menu, larger, private rooms and access to leisure facilities.

 Private clients will be able to have most if not all of their treatment needs met and have the psychological therapies that will benefit them, as opposed to the types of therapies that all NHS-funded patients receive.